ISO-NE has developed a groundbreaking software solution to locate the source of dangerous power system oscillations

 Progress, not perfection

 In 2013, the ISO installed new data collection devices on the region’s transmission system called phasor measurement units (referred to as PMUs or synchrophasors).
-The units measure power grid voltage, current, frequency, and phase angle at 30 times per second (compared to the previous one sample of every two seconds) and use global positioning system technology to timestamp the measurements.
-The high-speed synchrophasor data and advanced data analytics provide valuable information on the regional power system by enabling the monitoring of system dynamics that was previously not possible; fast and accurate post-event analysis; and validating and improving power system models.
+The units measure power grid voltage, current, frequency, and phase angle 30 times per second (compared to the previous one sample every two seconds) and use global positioning system technology to timestamp the measurements.
+The high-speed synchrophasor data and advanced data analytics provide valuable information on the regional power system by enabling the monitoring of system dynamics that was previously not possible; providing fast and accurate post-event analysis; and validating and improving power system models.

 Unexpectedly, since deployment of the PMUs, hundreds of small-scale and a few large-scale instances of “forced oscillations” with a magnitude of more than 100 megawatts (MW) have been detected.

 “These results were surprising to me,” says Maslennikov.
 “We are seeing forced oscillations almost every day—which can potentially represent a serious threat to the system—but we don’t know much about them from textbooks.
 Textbooks typically describe so-called ‘natural oscillations.’
 Power grid control systems are designed to mitigate natural oscillations, and that is why they are typically well-damped and do not impose a threat.”